 Instruct the editor to modify the first paragraph from D3.2 10.42.7 Beam tracking as follows:

-STA (beam tracking initiator) may request a peer STA (beam tracking responder) to perform receive beam tracking by setting, in a transmitted PPDU(#1379), the TXVECTOR parameter BEAM_TRACKING_REQUEST to Beam Tracking Requested, TRN-LEN to the number of requested TRN (#1025)subfields as described in 20.9.2.2.3 (BRP PPDU(#1379) header fields) and PPDU_TYPE(#2016)(#1379) to TRN-R(#2016).
+A STA (beam tracking initiator) may request a peer STA (beam tracking responder) to provide receive beam tracking training information to the initiator on the next PPDU transmitted by the responder.
+The initiator does this by setting, in a transmitted PPDU(#1379), the TXVECTOR parameter BEAM_TRACKING_REQUEST to Beam Tracking Requested, TRN-LEN to the number of requested TRN (#1025)subfields as described in 20.9.2.2.3 (BRP PPDU(#1379) header fields) and PPDU_TYPE(#2016)(#1379) to TRN-R(#2016).
 Otherwise, the BEAM_TRACKING_REQUEST parameter shall be set to Beam Tracking Not Requested.